Retail psychology

 Why shopping speed matters in grocery

-That does not mean faster is always better.
+That does not mean slower is always right.
+Grocery trips vary: some customers want a quick mission, while others need time to compare products or complete a weekly shop.
 Speed that feels efficient in a commuter rush can feel uncomfortable in a full-basket environment.

 What actually changes perceived speed